jpwspicer/Gists/clearerCode/clearerCode.md

 ### 2. Enable auto-completions<a name="autoCompletions"></a>

-To be useful, typing unicode characters must be as straightforward as tpying alphanumeric characters, otherwise no-one will bother.
-Auto-completion programs ensure that typing `nddot` automatically corrects to `n̈`.
+Typing unicode characters must become as straightforward as tpying alphanumeric characters otherwise no-one will bother.
+Auto-completions automatically correct typing `nddot` to `n̈`.

 Implementations vary depending on program and operating system, but I've collected a few ideas here.